-- Appropriate management, including good structural diversity of Heather. - Range of micro-habitats including bare ground, scrub, bogs and open water. - Fire control, including control of accidental fires, arson and managed burns. - Control of invasive plants where appropriate.
-Plants such as Bracken, Gorse and Silver birch can become dominant. - Light grazing to control invasive species. - Areas of bare ground. - Moorland ponds good for specialist invertebrates. - Good working relationships with moorland managers, gamekeepers and users.

-- Most of the resource protected within SSSIs. - Condition statements on favourable wildlife status are prepared for SSSIs by EN. - Many moors are managed and keepered for Red grouse shoots. - A number of moors are managed by the MoD. - Research by Leeds University on identification of active as opposed to non-active moorland drainage grips. - The Ure Initiative partnership, led by EA. - The Moorland Association represents landowners. - Management plans are being prepared and grazing restrictions implemented on MoD land. - DE has undertaken comprehensive upland bird breeding surveys. - Operation 'Artimus' Hen harrier project.

-- Support of the Police Wildlife Liaison Officer (WLO) 'Operation Artrimus', to tackle Hen harrier persecution in the UK. - Targets in the Ure Initiative strategic plan are relevant.

-Keep dogs on leads when crossing open country during the bird-nesting season.
-Avoid fire risk.
+Requirements Appropriate management, including good structural diversity of Heather.
+Range of micro-habitats including bare ground, scrub, bogs and open water.
+Fire control, including control of accidental fires, arson and managed burns.
+Control of invasive plants where appropriate.
+Plants such as Bracken, Gorse and Silver birch can become dominant.
+Light grazing to control invasive species.
+Areas of bare ground.
+Moorland ponds - good for specialist invertebrates.
+Good working relationships with moorland managers, gamekeepers and users.
+Current local action Most of the resource protected within SSSIs.
+Condition statements on favourable wildlife status are prepared for SSSIs by EN.
+Many moors are managed and keepered for Red grouse shoots.
+A number of moors are managed by the MoD.
+Research by Leeds University on identification of active as opposed to non-active moorland drainage grips.
+The Ure Initiative partnership, led by EA.
+The Moorland Association represents landowners.
+Management plans are being prepared and grazing restrictions implemented on MoD land.
+DE has undertaken comprehensive upland bird breeding surveys.
+Operation 'Artimus' Hen harrier project.
+Opportunities Support of the Police Wildlife Liaison Officer (WLO) 'Operation Artrimus', to tackle Hen harrier persecution in the UK.
+Targets in the Ure Initiative strategic plan are relevant.
+What you can do to help: Keep dogs on leads when crossing open country during the bird-nesting season.Avoid fire risk.